Comet Swan is visible to the naked eye, and it may get even brighter

-It's looking to be a season for comets teasing skywatchers with their magnificent tails.
-In the case of Comet Swan, that tail is some 10 million miles (16 million kilometers) long.
+Comet Swan has already passed Earth by, but its journey toward the sun could make it more spectacular.
+It's the latest comet teasing skywatchers with its magnificent tail, which is some 10 million miles (16 million kilometers) long.

 Comet Atlas seemed to be a big deal earlier this year before it broke up and fizzled out.
-But just as that promising space snowball was cracking up, Comet C/2020 F8 Swan was discovered in late March.
+Now that comet is still hanging around and refusing to die, but it's not quite as bright as Comet C/2020 F8 Swan, which was discovered in late March.

 Now Comet Swan could deliver on the promise of a rare night sky show that Atlas failed to provide.
 Already, Swan could be visible to those with exquisitely dark skies and sharp eyes.
 Others might also be able to spot it with binoculars.